-- Read KCSIE 2022 Part 1 and Annexe B and be able to demonstrate they understand it and review it annually. - Be made aware of the local early help process and understand their role in it, understand the indicators that may suggest a young person is suffering or is at risk of suffering abuse, neglect or harm and they take appropriate and necessary action in accordance with the school/UTC and Trust policies and procedures and statutory guidance. - Attend appropriate training. - Know what to do if a child tells them, they are being abused or neglected. - Inform the Designated Safeguarding Lead of any concerns. - Understand the process for making referrals to children's social care and for statutory assessment under the Children Act. - Record any potential safeguarding incidents appropriately.
+- Read KCSIE 2024 Part 1 and Annexe B and be able to demonstrate they understand it and review it annually. - Have an awareness of safeguarding issues that can put children and young people at risk.
+Behaviours linked to issues such as drug taking, alcohol misuse, unexplainable or persistent absences from education, serious violence, radicalisation and consensual and non-consensual sharing of nude and semi-nude images or videos. - Be made aware of the local early help process and understand their role in it, understand the indicators that may suggest a young person is suffering or is at risk of suffering abuse, neglect or harm and they take appropriate and necessary action in accordance with the school/UTC and Trust policies and procedures and statutory guidance. - Attend appropriate training. - Know what to do if a child tells them, they are being abused or neglected. - Inform the Designated Safeguarding Lead of any concerns. - Understand the process for making referrals to children's social care and for statutory assessment under the Children Act. - Record any potential safeguarding incidents appropriately.